-As rock climbing continues to explode in popularity, the fastest growing segment has proven to be bouldering.
+As rock climbing continues to explode in popularity, the fastest-growing segment has proven to be bouldering (though ice climbing is popping off too, surprisingly).
 And for good reason.
-Bouldering offers the lowest barrier of entry—no harnesses, ropes, or certifications required—and arguably the highest fun to cost ratio for novice and experienced climbers alike.
-All you really need is a pair of shoes.
-(A well-designed chalk bag and cool climbing pants help too.)
+Bouldering offers the lowest barrier of entry—no harnesses, climbing ropes, or certifications required—and arguably the highest fun-to-cost ratio for novice and experienced climbers alike.
+The only rock climbing gear you really need is a pair of shoes.
+No need to own any locking carabiners, quickdraws, cams, slings, pulleys, ascenders, descenders, or even a grigri—or even know what those things are.
+(Though a well-designed chalk bag and cool climbing pants may help.)

-With the explosion of indoor climbing gyms in cities around the globe, the amount of gear on the market has compounded too.
+With the explosion of indoor bouldering and sport climbing gyms in cities around the globe, the amount of climbing equipment on the market has compounded, too.
 We've waded through this sea to pick out the 10 most essential staples every boulderer should have in their kit, whether headed to the gym or local outdoor crag.
 And yes, boulderer is a word.
 Don’t let the trad dads tell you otherwise.

-All chalk is not created equal and Chalk Cartel's MgCo3 is some of the purest stuff out there.
+Used to keep climbers’ hands dry to maximize friction holds, chalk is as important whether you’re pulling on plastic in a gym or working through a multi-pitch route deep in the backcountry (well, even more so for the latter).
+But not all climbing chalk is created equal.
+Chalk Cartel's MgCo3 is some of the purest stuff out there.
 Free of drying agents, fillers, and manufacturer guaranteed sends.
 The entirety of the packaging is 100% recyclable out of respect to Gaia.
 SHOP NOW

-There's nothing worse than sliding off a fully-caked hold.
-Sure, your local gym might have a couple telescoping handled brushes for hard to reach spots but a quality handheld brush lets you scour crimps and slopers until the friction comes back to life.
+Whether bouldering, sport climbing, or trad climbing, there's nothing worse than sliding off a fully-caked hold and taking a whip.
+Sure, your local gym might have a couple telescoping handled brushes for hard-to-reach spots, but a quality handheld brush lets you scour crimps and slopers until the friction comes back to life.
 Not into having 9,000 boar hairs in your kit?
-No worries, they make a vegan-friendly brush too.
+No worries, Sublime makes a vegan-friendly brush, too.
+SHOP NOW

-There are some solid benefits to having a dedicated bag for your gym gear, namely keeping gym funk and chalk contained.
-The Street Creek 20L is modeled after big wall haul bags with a drawstring, widemouth opening.
+Trad climbers haul special rope bags, but boulderers?
+A dedicated backpack for your gym gear is a smart move, too—namely to keep gym funk and chalk dust contained.
+The Street Creek 20L is modeled after big wall haul bags with a drawstring, wide-mouth opening.
 A padded laptop sleeve is convenient if you've got WFH capabilities for days when you can't stop thinking about your indoor proj.